AlbyIanna/arduino-up2-container-demo/README.md

 - A modal will show up asking for **WiFi credentials**.
 Fill it with the WiFi name and password of the network to which the board will connect.
 - Then create a property clicking on the **+** sign on the right.
 In the name field insert `doorOpenStatus` (you could choose whatever name you like, just remember to modify the sketch accordingly later) and select the type **ON/OFF (Boolean)**, leave the rest as it is and click **CREATE**
 - Now click on **EDIT CODE** in order to auto-generate a sketch linked to the DoorGuy thing (the name of the sketch is the same as the name of the Thing followed by the current date).
 You will also be redirected to the [Arduino Create Editor](https://create.arduino.cc/editor/) with the auto-generated sketch open.
 - The auto-generated sketch has a file named `ArduinoCloudSettings.h` that deals with connecting the board to the WiFi and to the cloud and a file named `cloudProperties.h` that initializes the properties you created in Arduino IoT Cloud.
-Notice that everytime you create or delete properties and click on **EDIT CODE** the sketch will be auto-modified accordingly.
+Notice that every time you create or delete properties and click on **EDIT CODE** the sketch will be auto-modified accordingly.
 In the **Secret** tab you can modify the WiFi credentials.
-In the main file (in my case `DoorGuy_dec14a.ino`) you can see a function called `onDoorOpenStatusChange()`: this one will be called everytime you modify the properties' value from the DoorGuy dashboard.
+In the main file (in my case `DoorGuy_dec14a.ino`) you can see a function called `onDoorOpenStatusChange()`: this one will be called every time you modify the properties' value from the DoorGuy dashboard.
 - We are going to use the [Servo library](https://www.arduino.cc/en/Reference/Servo), so let's include it
   ```Arduino
   #include <Servo.h>